 Links

-Links allow you to create organization-specific relationships between any two objects in DevRev.
+Links allow you to create workspace-specific relationships between any two objects in DevRev.
 This feature enables you to define meaningful connections with custom names that reflect your business processes.

 This section provides an overview of links and walks you through the process of creating and managing them.
 By the end of this section, you'll be able to: